s6465456/google-apps-shell/trunk/README.txt

   * Moving every user from one domain to another, then removing the old user alias.
   * ...and many other interesting combination of Google Apps API commands.

+GASI comes with an executable for certain computers.
+Depending on whether your computer has the same specs as the computer where the executable was created, it may work for you.
+In the future, an installer to build an executable for your computer is planned.

-To run GASI on Mac OS X, double click on the gasi.app file in the mac_app folder.
+The Mac OS X executable is found in the mac_app folder.
+To use it, double click on the gasi.app file in the mac_app folder.

-To run GASI on Windows, double click on the gasi.exe file in the windows_app directory.
+The Windows executable is found in the windows_app directory.
+To use it, double click on the gasi.exe file in the windows_app directory.

+If your computer cannot run your GASI executable, you can still use GASI, by calling it from the command line.
+Here's how.

 To run GAS or GASI from any computer with Python installed, you can run the gasi.py file with Python.
 This can be done by navigating to this directory